Part One. Nightjars & Hares

 Luis Alberto, leader for the day for the ABS June meeting at Guadalhorce, Malaga suggested that those whose alarm & body clocks allowed rising from the ‘pit’ at a very early hour may like to explore Zapata [north of the airport] in search of Red Necked Nightjars, Night Herons, Little Bitterns amongst others.

 Walking back up to the main track the reed filled ditch was now alive with bird song.
-Underneath the concrete structures the Red Rump Swallows were busy at their nests.
+Underneath the concrete structures the Red-rumped Swallows were busy at their nests.
 Zitting Cisticolas seemed to everywhere and seem unfazed by us walking past.
 A group of 4 Turtle Doves flew over.
-Viewing the fenced off large field belonging to the airport authority we found Red Legged Partridge, Crested Lark and eventually Short Toed Lark, the light so good now we could view well with a ‘scope.
+Viewing the fenced off large field belonging to the airport authority we found Red-legged Partridge, Crested Lark and eventually Short-toed Lark, the light so good now we could view well with a ‘scope.
 A hare was lazing around at the back putting it’s front legs up on the low wall looking for the exit door!
 We walked down to the opening where Moorhen was seen and the three of us decided breakfast was calling, but before turning back a strange bird flew briefly down onto the track and then immediately into the reeds, but very viewable.
-We photographed it and ID it as a Weaver of some sort, googling it later it was a Yellow Crowned Bishop [Golden Bishop].
+We photographed it and ID it as a Weaver of some sort, googling it later it was a Yellow-crowned Bishop [Golden Bishop].
 Walking back to the car and as luck would have it a Little Bittern obliged by flying over the reeds.

-Birds see at Zapata; Red Neck Nightjar, Red Rump & Barn Swallow, Crested Lark, Short Toed Lark, Greenfinch, Cetti’s Warbler, Goldfinch, Pallid & Common Swift, Cattle Egret, Night Heron, Yellow Wagtail, Reed Warbler, Spotless Starling, House Sparrow, Bee Eaters, Common Kestrel, Mallard, Yellow Crowned Bishop, Little Ringed Plover, Hoopoe, Moorhen, Turtle Dove, Collared Dove, Jackdaw, Stonechat, Sardinian Warbler, Little Bittern.
-Birds heard; Little Owl, Black Eared Wheatear.
+Birds see at Zapata; Red-necked Nightjar, Red-rumped & Barn Swallow, Crested Lark, Short-toed Lark, Greenfinch, Cetti’s Warbler, Goldfinch, Pallid & Common Swift, Cattle Egret, Night Heron, Yellow Wagtail, Reed Warbler, Spotless Starling, House Sparrow, Bee-eaters, Common Kestrel, Mallard, Yellow-crowned Bishop, Little Ringed Plover, Hoopoe, Moorhen, Turtle Dove, Collared Dove, Jackdaw, Stonechat, Sardinian Warbler, Little Bittern.
+Birds heard; Little Owl, Black-eared Wheatear.